-The percentage of households living below the Real Cost of Living (an alternative measure of income calculated as 250% of the Federal Poverty Line) has risen steadily since 2008.
+After steadily increasing since 2008, the percentage of households living below the Real Cost of Living (an alternative measure of income calculated as 250% of the Federal Poverty Line) began to dip in 2013.

 Wealth and income inequality does not reach a level that undermines economic opportunity, social mobility and democratic participation.